 Ultrasound with Doppler may show IMA aneurysms as dilated vessels lying parallel to the lower part of the abdominal aorta 4.

 IMA aneurysms are best visualized by arterial imaging like CT angiography (CTA), MR angiography (MRA) and digital subtraction angiography (DSA).
 These aneurysms can be saccular or fusiform (commonly pear-shaped) in morphology.
 Associated stenosis or occlusion of the celiac artery and SMA as well as the collateral vessels (e.g. arc of Riolan and marginal artery of Drummond) can also be demonstrated.

 Treatment and prognosis

-Surgical treatment by way of revascularisation with reimplantation of the resected IMA along with either angioplasty or bypass of the stenosed or occluded coeliac and SMA seem to be the best way to prevent death from rupture 1-6.
+Surgical treatment by way of revascularization with reimplantation of the resected IMA along with either angioplasty or bypass of the stenosed or occluded celiac and SMA seem to be the best way to prevent death from rupture 1-6.
 It is suggested that if an aneurysm is >2 cm at the proximal IMA or >1 cm at the distal IMA, surgical intervention should be performed due to an increased risk of rupture 3.
 If an IMA aneurysm ruptures, prognosis is poor 3-6.

 - 1. Messina LM, Shanley CJ.
 Visceral artery aneurysms.
 Surg.
 Clin.
 North Am.
 1997;77 (2): 425-42.
 Pubmed citation